juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 ## Prerequisites

-1. Sign up on the Hyperswitch dashboard [here](https://app.hyperswitch.io/) and navigate to connectors tab to configure connector(s) and enable various Payment Methods.
+1. [Sign up](https://app.hyperswitch.io/) to Hyperswitch dashboard and navigate to connectors tab to configure connector(s) and enable various Payment Methods.
-   - **Note:** While configuring connectors, please ensure that you also set up connector's webhook with hyperswitch.
+> **Note:** While configuring connectors, please ensure that you also set up connector's webhook with hyperswitch.
 Hyperswitch-Saleor app relies on these webhooks to update the payment status accurately and in real-time.

 2. Sign up for [Saleor](https://auth.saleor.io/realms/saleor-cloud/login-actions/registration?client_id=cloud-console&tab_id=ZC70teubjvo), set up a new project, and tailor your store to meet your unique needs.